1991 Virginia Tech Hokies football team: James Madison

-Virginia Tech opened the 1991 season with a 41–12 win over James Madison at Lane Stadium, scoring five touchdowns and totaling 456 yards of offense.
-The Hokies led 14–6 after the first quarter and pulled away with 27 second-half points.
+Virginia Tech opened the 1991 season with a 41–12 win over James Madison at Lane Stadium, using a balanced offense and a disruptive defense to pull away after an early deficit.
+The Hokies totaled 456 yards of offense and scored 27 points after halftime while holding the Dukes to one third‑down conversion.

-James Madison struck first with a 9-yard touchdown run by Eriq Williams, but the extra point failed.
-Virginia Tech responded with a 3-yard touchdown run by Tony Kennedy and a 1-yard score from Phil Bryant.
-After a scoreless second quarter, Tech extended its lead in the third with an 8-yard touchdown pass from Will Furrer to Marcus Mickel and a 14-yard touchdown run by Kennedy.

-In the fourth quarter, Furrer threw two touchdown passes to Bo Campbell — a 70-yard strike and a 16-yard score — to seal the win.
+James Madison opened the scoring with a 9‑yard touchdown run by Eriq Williams, but Virginia Tech answered with two first‑quarter touchdowns: a 3‑yard run by Tony Kennedy and a 1‑yard run by Phil Bryant.
+After a scoreless second quarter, the Hokies extended their lead in the third with an 8‑yard touchdown pass from Will Furrer to Marcus Mickel and a 14‑yard touchdown run by Kennedy.
+In the fourth quarter, Furrer connected with Bo Campbell for touchdown passes of 70 and 16 yards to secure the win.

-Furrer completed 16 of 22 passes for 227 yards and 3 touchdowns.
-Campbell caught 2 passes for 86 yards and 2 touchdowns.
-Kennedy rushed for 75 yards and 2 scores, while Vaughn Hebron led all rushers with 90 yards.
-Mickel contributed 152 all-purpose yards, including 61 receiving and 91 return yards.
+Furrer led the offense by completing 16 of 22 passes for 227 yards and three touchdowns.
+Campbell caught two passes for 86 yards and two scores, while Mickel added 61 receiving yards and finished with 152 all‑purpose yards.
+Vaughn Hebron led all rushers with 90 yards, and Kennedy added 75 yards and two touchdowns.

-Virginia Tech's defense recorded 7 sacks for 60 yards, 3 interceptions, and 1 fumble recovery.
-Eight different Hokies registered sacks, including Billy Swarm, Jerome Preston, Roger Garland, Bryan Campbell, Don Davis, Marcus McClung, DeWayne Knight, and Ken Brown.
-Melendez Byrd led the team with 8 tackles.
+Virginia Tech’s defense recorded seven sacks for 60 yards.
+Melendez Byrd led the Hokies with eight tackles.
+The unit held James Madison to 308 total yards and limited the Dukes to 1 of 11 on third‑down attempts.

-The Hokies converted 7 of 12 third downs, scored on all five red-zone chances, and averaged 6.8 yards per play.
-James Madison gained 308 total yards, converted just 1 of 11 third downs, and committed no turnovers.
+The Hokies converted 7 of 12 third downs, scored on all five red‑zone opportunities, and averaged 6.8 yards per play.